hasancse91/flutter_getx_template/README.md

 ## How to configure and run this project?

-<b>Step 1:</b> At first click "Edit Configurations" as like image 1:
+<b>Step 1:</b> First of all click "Edit Configurations" as like image 1:

 <img align="center" alt="1" src="repo_data/flutter_getx_template_1.png" />